When planning your visit to a global culinary capital like Paris, it’s always useful to get an insider’s perspective on great places to eat.

 You can purchase fresh produce for a picnic in vibrant markets all over town.
 Try Marché Raspail (Tuesdays, Fridays and Sundays) and Marché Président Wilson (Wednesdays and Saturdays).
 Marché Raspail has a very local feel, and offers a 100% organic market on Sundays.

-Christophe Adam is responsible for the elegant eclair delights at L’eclair de Génie.
+Christophe Adam is responsible for the elegant pastry delights on offer at L’eclair de Génie.
 Alongside the classic chocolate eclair, you can enjoy caramel, creamy apricot, raspberry, passionfruit and fig varieties.
 There are five boutiques across the city.

-For amazing chocolate, look now further than Patrick Roger.
-He gathers the ingredients for his sublime chocolate from India to Vanuatu — and everywhere in between!
-There are seven boutiques to choose from.
+For great chocolate, look now further than Patrick Roger.
+He gathers the ingredients for his sublime creations from India to Vanuatu — and everywhere in between!
+Visit any of his seven sophisticated Paris boutiques and prepare to be amazed.

 Every Parisian appreciates good cheese.
 There are hundreds of types of French cheeses, and they’re consumed for apéro and dessert — or as the essential ingredient for a Seine-side picnic.
 Check out the celebrated cheese boutiques of Laurent Dubois.
 You’ll find them in the 4th, 5th, 9th and 15th arrondissements.
 Dubois works closely with the best local and regional producers.